Rachel Fullbrook

 Support Coordinator / Psychosocial Recovery Coach

-Chloe is a vibrant young woman who comes from a strong background of customer service and injury management, over the last 2 years Chloe has been working with workers to ensure they are compensated for their injuries and supported in their rehabilitation journey.
-Chloe is passionate about ensuring people with disabilities have access to all of the support they may need.
+Chloe is a vibrant young woman with a strong background in customer service and injury management.
+Over the past two years, she has worked closely with individuals to ensure they are properly compensated for their injuries and supported throughout their rehabilitation journey.
+Chloe is passionate about ensuring people with disabilities have access to the support they need to thrive.

-Chloe comes from large family of 6 children.
-Chloe has 2 brothers who have recently received diagnosis' of ASD, behaviour and learning difficulties, and ASD and ADHD.
-Through the experience of her brothers , Chloe has a greater understanding of challenges children and teenagers as well as their families face in receiving a diagnosis and further more early and appropriate support.
+Coming from a large family of six children, Chloe has two brothers who were recently diagnosed—one with ASD, behavioural and learning difficulties, and the other with ASD and ADHD.
+Through her personal experience, Chloe has gained a deep understanding of the challenges children, teenagers, and their families face in navigating diagnoses and accessing early, appropriate support.

 Chloe McMahon